About President Timothy C. Caboni

 President Caboni quickly generated a renewed institutional focus on student-centeredness, applied research, recruitment, retention and growing partnerships within WKU’s 27-county service region and beyond.
 Of particular importance to President Caboni is WKU’s responsibility to advance the City of Bowling Green, the Commonwealth of Kentucky and the world by inspiring innovation, elevating communities and transforming lives.

-A number of key initiatives launched during President Caboni’s tenure at WKU, including the Summer Scholars program, the Intercultural Student Engagement Center Academy, the Burch Institute, the First Year Village, the Commons at Helm Library, the Opportunity Fund, the Innovation Campus, centralized advising, a revised institutional scholarship program, a comprehensive academic program review and revised admissions standards.
-The intentional groundwork laid through the strategic plan and these initiatives, supported by collective university-wide efforts under President Caboni’s leadership, has generated significant positive momentum and record-breaking successes at WKU.
+A number of key initiatives have launched during President Caboni’s tenure at WKU, including the Summer Scholars program, the Intercultural Student Engagement Center Academy, the Burch Institute, the First Year Village and associated Living Learning Communities, the First Gen program, the Commons at Helm Library, the Opportunity Fund, the Innovation Campus, centralized advising, a revised institutional scholarship program, a comprehensive academic program review and revised admissions standards.
+The intentional groundwork laid through the strategic plan and these initiatives, supported by collective university-wide efforts under President Caboni’s leadership, has generated significant positive momentum and record- breaking successes at WKU.

-At the start of his third year on the Hill, President Caboni announced bold changes to the University’s scholarship program, increasing institutional aid by $5.2 million.
-The revamped freshman scholarship model, coupled with aggressive affordability marketing and outreach, has led to more than 85% of the incoming class receiving merit awards to help fund their education (rising from 39% in 2019).
+At the start of his third year on the Hill, Dr. Caboni announced bold changes to the University’s scholarship program, increasing institutional aid by $5.2 million.
+The revamped freshman scholarship model, coupled with aggressive affordability marketing and outreach, has led to 93% of the incoming class receiving merit awards to help fund their education (rising from 39% in 2019).

-Western Kentucky University’s fall 2022 first-time, first-year class returned the following spring in record fashion.
-Overall, 91% of first-time, first-year students who were enrolled at WKU for the fall 2022 semester returned in spring 2023, a 4.7 percentage point increase in just over five years.
-Fall-to-spring retention among first-time, first-year underrepresented minority students rose to 90.8 percent, an increase of nearly 11 percentage points during the previous five years.
-Fall 2022 first-year students who participated in WKU’s Living Learning Communities, housed primarily in the First Year Village at WKU, were retained at a rate of 95.7%, which is 6.2 percentage points higher than non-LLC participants.
+Western Kentucky University’s fall 2023 first-time, first-year class returned the following spring in record fashion.
+Overall, almost 92% of first-time, first-year students who were enrolled at WKU for the fall 2023 semester returned in spring 2024, a 5.3 percentage point increase since the 2017-18 academic year.
+Fall-to-spring retention of first-time, first-year low-income students rose to 90%, an increase of nearly 5 percentage points since 2019.
+Additionally, almost 89% of first-time, first-year students who identify as the first in their family to attend college returned for the spring 2024 semester, a 2-percentage point increase among this group from the previous year and a 4.2 percentage point increase since 2019.
+Fall 2023 first-year students who participated in WKU’s Living Learning Communities, housed primarily in the First Year Village at WKU, were retained at a rate of 94.8%, which is 4.4 percentage points higher than non-LLC participants.
+Nearly a third of first-year students were involved in an LLC to start the 2023-2024 academic year.

 With President Caboni at the helm, more students are choosing WKU because it’s been made more attractive and more accessible than ever before; more students stay and complete their degrees because of the growth and enhancement of its targeted student-support structure; and more graduates are choosing to remain in Kentucky because of the growing partnerships in the University’s 27-county service region and beyond.

 Under President Caboni’s leadership, the university has also experienced significant fundraising success.
 Shortly after arriving at WKU in 2017, he announced the creation of the WKU Opportunity Fund, an effort to support WKU students experiencing financial difficulties.
-In just four years, the fund surpassed its initial goal of $50 million, and in 2021, President Caboni announced an even more ambitious $100 million goal.
-The Opportunity Fund has already grown to $84.9 million and has resulted in the creation of 205 endowed scholarships.
+The fund surpassed its initial goal of $50 million, and in 2021, President Caboni announced an even more ambitious $100 million goal.
+The Opportunity Fund has grown to $102.4 million and has resulted in the creation of 267 endowed scholarships.

 President Caboni, who holds a PhD in higher education leadership and policy from Vanderbilt University, served as the vice chancellor for Public Affairs at the University of Kansas for six years.
 Prior to that he was associate dean of the Peabody College of Education & Human Development at Vanderbilt University in Nashville, Tennessee.